William S. Kremen, Ph.D.

 F: (858) 822-5856

 Dr. Kremen received his Ph.D. in Clinical Psychology from Boston University in 1990.
-He completed his Clinical Internship at Harvard Medical School where he remained as a faculty member until joining the faculty at UC Davis in 1996.
-He has been Professor of Psychiatry at UCSD since 2003.
-He is director of the Twin Research Laboratory in the Department’s Center for Behavioral Genomics, faculty member in the Stein Institute for Research on Aging, faculty member in the Neuropsychology Tract in the SDSU/UCSD Joint Doctoral Program in Clinical Psychology, and a member of the VA San Diego Center of Excellence for Stress and Mental Health (CESAMH).
+He was faculty member at Harvard Medical School and UC Davis before joining the faculty at UCSD in 2003.
+He is Director of the Twin Research Laboratory in the Department’s Center for Behavioral Genomic, a faculty member of the Stein Institute for Research on Aging and the San Diego State/UCSD Joint Doctoral Program in Clinical Psychology, and a scientific member of the VA San Diego Center of Excellence for Stress and Mental Health (CESAMH).
+He oversees the Vietnam Era Twin Study of Aging (VETSA) projects, wave 1 of which is a publicly available research resource consisting of neuropsychological, biomedical, and neuroimaging data.